Your donation helps keep the Cathedral open to God, open to all

 Alleluia.

-through Jesus Christ our Lord.
+the rich inheritance of Jesus Christ our Lord.

 Each psalm or group of psalms may end with